umuryavuz/Temper-iOS-Assignment/README.md

 - unloading offscreen items
 - not loading unseen items

+### Asyncronous Programming
+Swift Concurrency is used for async functions in NetworkLayer to Repository.
+Ensuring code cleannes and native approach at the same time.

+Combine is used to subscribe dynamic data from repositories to make sure data manupulation is also not done in ViewModels.

 ### Arhitecture
 MVVM + Coordinator architecture is used to conform data - UI connection and app wise navigational control.